Skip to main content

 OwnerId

-FeedierFeedback → Field & Relationships → New → Lookup relationship → [select custom field to link]
+FeedierFeedback → Fields & Relationships → New → Lookup Relationship → [select the parent: Contact, Account, Case…]

 Salesforce Label